LCC-CIT/CS296N-CourseMaterials/Labs/Lab04-Authorization/Lab4Instructions-authorization.md

   - You will need to seed the database with a user who is in the Admin role in order to be able to access the management page for the first time.

-### Extra Credit

-1. Add the account and admin views that are in the textbook example, but that we didn't cover in class:
-   - Add User
-   - Access Denied

-2. Add a link for the admin page to the navigation menu that only appears when a user in the Admin role is logged in.
+- Add a link for the admin page to the navigation menu that only appears when a user in the Admin role is logged in.

 ## Review and Submission

-### Code Review
+### Beta Code Review

-1. Send a pull request to another student asking them to review your code.
+1. Send a pull request to another student asking them to review the beta version of your code.

    After you have finished revising your code, you can merge it into the main branch, but keep the lab branch, don't delete it.

-2. You should get a pull request from the other student and review their code.
+2. You should get a pull request from the other student and review the beta version of their code.

    In the "online text" field of the Code Review assignment on Moodle, enter the URL of the pull request you responded to and gave another student a code review.